 - Light coffee contains more moisture and ages faster.

-- Dark coffee is drier and more stable over time.
+- A dark coffee is drier and more stable over time.

-At Cafemalin , our roasting methods are designed to preserve maximum aromas while ensuring optimal stability.
-Freshly roasted coffee, properly packaged, remains excellent for several weeks.
+At Cafemalin, our roasting processes are designed to preserve maximum aroma while ensuring optimal stability.
+Freshly roasted, properly packaged coffee stays excellent for several weeks.

-How do you know if your coffee is still good?
+How to tell if your coffee is still good?

-Expired coffee isn't necessarily dangerous, but it loses all flavor.
-Here
+Expired coffee isn't necessarily dangerous, but it loses all its flavor.

-- Aroma not very present when opening the package.
+- Little aroma present when opening the package.

 If you notice these symptoms, your coffee has simply lost its essential oils.